 To date, the TIOW has targeted more than 18 500 unemployed older workers to retrain for new careers in support of the Government of Canada's broader strategy to create an educated, skilled and flexible workforce.

 To learn more about Canada's Economic Action Plan, please visit www.actionplan.gc.ca.

 IF THERE IS A DISCREPANCY BETWEEN ANY PRINTED VERSION AND THE ELECTRONIC VERSION OF THIS NEWS RELEASE, THE ELECTRONIC VERSION WILL PREVAIL.

 This news release is available online at: www.actionplan.gc.ca.

-The Targeted Initiative for Older Workers (TIOW) is a federal-provincial/territorial cost-sharing initiative that provides individuals with employment assistance services such as résumé writing and counselling, and employability improvement activities such as skills upgrading and work experience.
-The TIOW assists unemployed older workers aged 55 to 64, and living in a city or town with a population of 250,000 or less that is experiencing high unemployment, significant downsizing or closures.
+The Targeted Initiative for Older Workers (TIOW) is a federal-provincial/territorial cost-shared initiative that provides individuals with employment assistance services, such as résumé writing and counselling, and employability improvement activities, such as skills upgrading and work experience.
+The TIOW assists unemployed older workers aged 55 to 64 and living in a city or town with a population of 250 000 or less that is experiencing high unemployment, significant downsizing or closures.

 The Government of Canada launched the TIOW in the fall of 2006 with a commitment of $70 million for programming to March 31, 2009.
-In Budget 2008, another $90 million was invested to extend the Initiative for three years to March 2012.
+In Budget 2008, another $90 million was invested to extend the Initiative for three years, to March 2012.
 Canada's Economic Action Plan provided an additional $60 million over that same period.
-In 2011, the Action Plan made available another $50 million to extend the TIOW to March 31, 2014, and Budget 2012 recently reiterated this commitment.
+In 2011, the action plan made available $50 million to extend the TIOW to March 31, 2014, and Budget 2012 reiterated this commitment.